 Children are naturally more prone to addictive behaviour than adults.
-As such, the inclusion of features such as 'Snap Streaks' (where two users share pictures with each other on consecutive days) encourages addictive www.onlinesafetyalliance.org Online safety education for school staff, pupils and parents www.onlinesafetyalliance.org
+As such, the inclusion of features such as 'Snap Streaks' (where two users share pictures with each other on consecutive days) encourages addictive www.onlinesafetyalliance.org

 Risk of secondary apps !
 Snapchat allows users to link to secondary apps that can be used inside Snapchat.
 A recent concerning example is YOLO which allows users to offer people the opportunity to anonymously ask them questions.
 Such apps have led to online bullying and hate crime.